-One of my favorite things in the world is Yellow Jasmine Rice.
-It’s so flavorful and fragrant that I could eat an entire bowl by itself, but that wouldn’t exactly be a complete meal. :P So, I decided to add a couple extra ingredients to round it out and make it a complete meal.
+This Yellow Rice Chicken Skillet combines one of my favorite foods in the world, Yellow Jasmine Rice, with a couple of items that I found in the back of my freezer.
 I found some chicken thighs in my freezer (leftover from Lemon Pepper Chicken with Orzo) and I added some peas for extra color, flavor, and texture (another “back of the freezer” find).
 Everything cooks in the same skillet for more flavor and less cleanup.
 I love it when you can cook the main dish (chicken) and the two sides (rice and peas) all in one vessel.
 Hello, Yellow Rice Chicken Skillet!
-I like simple.
-Very, very simple.

 Yellow Rice Chicken Skillet